 This formula is an estimate often thrown about in personal injury lore.
 Though it is true that you may receive three times your medical bills, it's also just as likely that you'll receive more or less.
 And while this answer does not provide dollars and cents, it is an honest answer, and one that will prove much more valuable to you while you recover from your injuries.

-What are you entitled to in a personal injury case?
+What compensation can you receive for a semi-truck personal injury case?

 There are three components to any personal injury case: